 What is a pathologist?

 A pathologist is a medical doctor (M.D. or D.O.) who is trained in the diagnosis of disease by microscopic and laboratory analysis.
 After four years of medical school, a pathologist undergoes at least four additional years of residency training in anatomic and clinical pathology.
-If a pathologist chooses to specialize in a specific area of pathology, such as dermatopathology (skin) or hematopathology (blood and lymph node disorders) he undergoes an additional year of fellowship training for each subspecialty.
+If a pathologist chooses to specialize in a specific area of pathology, such as dermatopathology (skin) or hematopathology (blood and lymph node disorders), he undergoes an additional year or two of fellowship training depending on the subspecialty.

 What is cytology/cytopathology?